HPTech4/weather-dashboard/README.md

 Application of a weather dashboard :
 Personal Use: Individuals use weather dashboards to plan daily activities, such as commuting, outdoor events, and travel.
 Businesses: Companies use weather dashboards to make informed decisions related to logistics, agriculture, construction, and event planning.
-Meteorologists: Professionals use advanced weather dashboards for accurate forecasting and reporting.
 Emergency Services: Organizations use weather dashboards to prepare for and respond to natural disasters and severe weather events